Christian Villanueva

-Christian Iván Villanueva Limón (born June 19, 1991), nicknamed "Villa", is a Mexican professional baseball third baseman for the Rieleros de Aguascalientes of the Mexican League.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres and in Nippon Professional Baseball (NPB) for the Yomiuri Giants and Hokkaido Nippon-Ham Fighters.
+Christian Iván Villanueva Limón (born June 19, 1991), nicknamed "Villa", is a Mexican professional baseball third baseman for the Saraperos de Saltillo of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants and Hokkaido Nippon-Ham Fighters.
 Villanueva won the National League's Rookie of the Month Award for April 2018.

 Career

 Texas Rangers

 Villanueva signed with the Texas Rangers as an international free agent on August 17, 2008.
 He missed the part of the 2009 season after having knee surgery, following his professional debut with the Dominican Summer League Rangers.
 Villanueva spent 2010 with the rookie-level Arizona League Rangers, batting .314/.365/.431 with two home runs, 35 RBI, and six stolen bases across 51 games.
 He made 126 appearances for the Single-A Hickory Crawdads in 2011, hitting .278/.338/.465 with 17 home runs, 84 RBI, and 32 stolen bases.

 Villanueva began the 2012 season with the High-A Myrtle Beach Pelicans.
 In 100 appearances for the team, he slashed .285/.356/.421 with 10 home runs, 59 RBI, and nine stolen bases.